 Do you see it?

 I get the value of coastal provinces however this must be an absolute bastard to govern.
-Its small, with too few resources to independantly support its population, There is no direct land access back to Russia without going through Lithuania, Latvia or Belarus.
+Its small, with too few resources to independently support its population, There is no direct land access back to Russia without going through Lithuania, Latvia or Belarus.
 So this province must be the only access Russia has to the Baltic Sea right?

 Wrong.
 Russia has a huge length of coast on the Baltic Sea at the Fino-Russian border.

 I have a totally irrational but fierce anger of geo-political anomalies like this.
-As with Alaska and Crimea, provinces cut up due to conflict or clumsey resolution to conflict just result in more trouble.
+As with Alaska and Crimea, provinces cut up due to conflict or clumsy resolution to conflict just result in more trouble.